unahouExosite/docs/coap/README.md

       |<-----------------------+
 ```

-`<alias>`: The alias of the datasource that is to have the latest value read.
+`<alias>`: The alias of the datasource that is be read.
+`<value>`: The latest value that has been written to the given dataport as a UTF-8 string.
 `<CIK>`: The client identification key.
 This can either be a UTF-8 string or the binary representation of the cik as a hexadecimal value sent in network byte order.
 However note that using the binary representation may technically violate protocol when used in the uri query option.

 ### Responses